Roof Truss Calculator

 If you picked the rise, all you need to do is input its value, put in the roof's run, and the calculator will return the rafter length in the bottom-most field.

-If you decided to include roof pitch to get the rafter length, you will need to input the run and the pitch of the roof.
-After doing that, you will see the rafter length in the bottom-most field.
+if you decided to include roof pitch in your calculations, to get the rafter length, you will need to input the run and the pitch of the roof.
+After doing that, you will see the rafter length in the bottom field.

 Here as well, our calculator works both ways.
 You can input any of the three values to get the third one calculated.